 Cotija cheese

 Place the pork in a large ziplock bag.
 Chop the chilies and place in bag with 1 tablespoon adobo sauce, garlic, lime, honey and 2 tablespoons olive oil.
 Rub marinade into pork with salt and pepper.
-Marinade 1-2 ho
+Marinade 1-2 hours in refrigerator.

 Preheat oven to 375 degrees.
 Remove pork from ziplock bag and place in an oven safe dish.
 Bake about 30 minutes, until pork is 150 degrees.
 Let pork rest about 5 minutes, then cut into thin slices or shred.